eduardojvieira/website/src/data/post/top-5-industrial-automation-trends-in-2025.md

 - Enhanced security for sensitive operational data
 - Lower bandwidth costs and network traffic

-In my recent project for a food processing plant, implementing edge computing solutions reduced system response time by 78% and enabled critical quality control decisions to be made in milliseconds rather than seconds, dramatically reducing waste and improving product consistency.

 ## 2. AI-Powered Predictive Maintenance

 Artificial Intelligence and Machine Learning are revolutionizing maintenance strategies in industrial settings.
 Predictive maintenance systems can now analyze patterns in equipment performance data to forecast potential failures before they occur.